PrateekGupta-2006/AI-Study-Planner/README.md

 # AI Study Planner for Engineering Students

 ## Problem Statement
 Engineering students face a highly demanding academic environment with multiple complex subjects, varying cognitive loads, prerequisite dependencies, and tight deadlines.
-Traditional study planning tools such as static timetables or generic to-do apps fail to adapt to subject difficulty, individual confidence levels, and dynamic priorities.
+Traditional study planning tools such as static timetables or generic to do apps fail to adapt to subject difficulty, individual confidence levels, and dynamic priorities.

 As a result, students often study hard but not smart.

 ## Solution
-AI Study Planner is a **console-based, AI-inspired study planning system** designed specifically for engineering students.
-It intelligently allocates study time across subjects based on credits, weak areas, self-rated confidence levels, and available study hours.
+AI Study Planner is a **console-based, AI inspired study planning system** designed specifically for engineering students.
+It intelligently allocates study time across subjects based on credits, weak areas, self rated confidence levels, and available study hours.

 The system generates:
 - Subject wise study hour allocation